Aryan1606/Express/README.md

  * In the terminal "C:\WINDOWS\System32\"  enter "mongod" to run the mongoDB client on your machine, you should have MongoDB installed .

- * In another Terminal go to the root directory of the folder of the repositroy and then.
+ * In another Terminal go to the root directory of the folder of the repositroy and then run this.

    #### node server.js